 - 3 oz.
 Chicken Breast, Roasted - 72 mg choline per serving

-Adding choline-rich foods to your diet is a smart move to lessen the risk of choline deficiency.
-However, given the inefficiency of most dietary cholines' abilities to cross the blood-brain barrier, many nootropic users take their choline-rich diets even further with potent cholinergic nootropics.
+Adding foods rich in choline to your diet is a smart move to lessen the risk of choline deficiency.
+However, given the inefficiency of most dietary cholines' abilities to cross the blood-brain barrier, many nootropic users take their choline-rich diets even further with the intake of potent cholinergic nootropics.

 Of all the choline-related supplements, the three most popular are choline bitartrate, alpha-GPC, and citicoline.

-We'll cover each in the list below, one-by-one, before issuing our final judgment on which nootropic choline source is the best for brain health and cognition.
+We'll examine each source in the choline supplement list below, one-by-one, before issuing our final judgment on which nootropic choline source is the best for brain health and cognition.
 Check it out:

 Swap "X-" with the radical C4H5O6, and there you have it: Choline Bitartrate – the simplest, cheapest form of supplementary choline.